N-DL/481/6/0829(MQA/PA14226)03/28

 9 | DSE205/03 | Application Development & Processes | 3 |

-10 | DSE208/03 | Agile Apps Development | 3 |
+10 | DSE208/03 | Apps Development | 3 |

 11 | TCC243/03 | Data Communication and Networking | 3 |

-12 | TCC301/03 | System Security | 3 |
+12 | TCC301/03 | Systems Security | 3 |

-13 | DSE115/03 | Capstone Project -Web Development | 3 |
+13 | DSE115/03 | Capstone Project – Web Development | 3 |

 14 | DSE211/03 | Capstone Project – Application Development | 3 |